artemmavrin/latex-homework/README.md

 **Font**

 * `cm`:
-  (default) Use the Latin Modern font, an enhanced version of Computer Modern.
+  (default) Use the serif Latin Modern font, an enhanced version of Computer Modern.
-* `sans`:
-  Use the sans-serif Kurier font.
 * `times`:
-  Use the Times font.
+  Use the serif Times font.
 * `palatino`:
-  Use the Palatino font.
+  Use the serif Palatino font.
+* `helvetica`:
+  Use the sans-serif Helvetica font.
+* `kurier`:
+  Use the sans-serif Kurier font.

 **Font size**